prawipra/gs_stage/eng/preface.md

 ---
 ---

-5823 years ago, Narayana incarnated in India as the sage Shri Veda Vyasa, who made the vedas accessible.
+Narayana incarnated in India 5823 years ago as the sage Shri Veda Vyasa, who uplifted the vedas.
-He also composed the Mahabharata such that it exceeds the vedas \[in influence].
-Centered around the Pandavas and written in Sanskrit, the Mahabharata is a great scripture that guides everyone on everything to this day.
+He also composed the Mahabharata such that it exceeds the vedas in comprehension.
+Centered around the five Pandavas and written in Sanskrit, the Mahabharata is a great scripture that guides everyone on everything to this day.

 After losing a gambling duel to the Kauravas, the Pandavas complete a period of exile and incognito living according to the terms of the duel.
 Upon return, they ask the Kauravas to return their kingdom.
-As the Pandavas' envoy, Shri Krishna asks the Kauravas to give the Pandavas any share of the kingdom.
+As the Pandavas' envoy, Shri Krishna advised the Kauravas to give the Pandavas any share of the kingdom.
-When the Kauravas refuse to give even a small piece of land, war breaks out between the two sides.
+When the Kauravas refuse to give even a small piece of land, war breaks out between the Pandavas and the Kauravas.
 18 days of battle ensues in Kurukshetra.
 Krishna himself has joined the war as Arjuna's charioteer.
-He has also advised and guided the Pandavas in the war and protected them.
-The Pandavas are victorious and have ruled for 36 years under Krishna's leadership.
+He has also advised and guided the Pandavas in warfare and protected them.
+The Pandavas are victorious and have ruled for 36 years under Krishna's guidance.

-The Kauravas' father Dhritarashtra is blind \[literally] and thus his charioteer Sanjaya keeps him appraised on the strife between the Pandavas and the Kauravas.
+The Kauravas' father Dhritarashtra is blind \[literally] and thus keeps himself appraised on the strife between the Pandavas and the Kauravas through his charioteer Sanjaya.
 Having seen the battle in Kurukshetra for 10 days, an alarmed Sanjaya shares with Dhritarashtra the news of Bhishma's fall.
 Hearing the news, Dhritarashtra asks Sanjaya to extensively narrate the war's proceedings from its beginning.
-By Vyasa's special grace, Sanjaya—who is a Tumburu Gandharva—adequately addresses all of Dhritarashtra’s questions and concerns as if he had seen and heard everything on the battlefield, and known every thought of the warriors there.
-That is how the conversation between Arjuna and Krishna at the start of the first day of the war has emerged from Sanjaya as the Bhagavad Gita \["ballad from the Lord"].
+By Vyasa's special grace, Sanjaya—who is Tumburu the Gandharva—adequately addresses all of Dhritarashtra’s questions and concerns as if he had seen and heard everything on the battlefield, and known every thought of the warriors there.
+That is how the conversation between Arjuna and Krishna at the start of the first day of the war has emerged from Sanjaya as the Bhagavad Geetaa \["ballad from the Lord"].

-Here is a brief of Krishna's messages and their meaning in Kannada [in turn translated to English here].
+Here are Krishna's messages and a brief "sameekshe" \[summary] of them in Kannada [in turn translated to English here].
+The Geetaa has several interpretations, and this particular work is in service of cogitation that is not opposed to Krishna's doctrine.
+It is my offering and tribute to \[my] guru(s).

-The ballad has "tens of" \[several] interpretations, and this particular work is in service of cogitations aligned with Krishna's doctrine.
-It is my offering to \[my] guru(s).
-I have also provided this work in multiple languages.
+I have also provided translations of Geetasameekshaa in multiple languages.
+My heartfelt salutations to the the elder translators who cooperated in this sameekshe.

 ### Invocation